 - The most insidious aspect of this attack is that you can’t tell that it is even happening.
 You can only hope that it isn’t, and no provider can honestly tell you that it isn’t happening regularly.
 With cybersecurity, hope is not a strategy.

-So, we have ample evidence that this attack is real, that it is credible enough that many institutions address it and that there is no way to know when you are being attacked.
-If your telemedicine platform is not going to invest in better security to protect your data – What can you do about it?
+So, there is ample evidence that this attack is real, that it is credible enough that many institutions address it and that there is no way to know when you are being attacked.
+If a telemedicine platform is not going to invest in better security to protect data – What can you do about it?

 A Prescription for Better Security